 If you’re leaving the hotel before the allocated breakfast time and won’t make it back in time, get the hotel to pack breakfast to take on the go.
 Most will be more than happy to oblige.

-Ok, so not a tip per say, but speaking of hotels, they low-key love playing Kenny G in the reception area.
+Ok, so not an Egypt tip per say, but speaking of hotels, they low-key love playing Kenny G in the reception area.
 Ha!

 Egypt operates on a standard 220V supply voltage and 50Hz.
 For those in countries using 120 volts and whose device can’t handle dual voltage will need a suitable power converter while travelling in the country.
 There are two associated plug types in the country.
 Plug type C is the plug that has two round pins and plug type F is the plug that has two round pins with two earth clips on the side.